UzmaSayyeda/Pill-Identifier/README.md

 We utilized a private canvas inside slack to organize the project management and timeline for individual task.

 ## Data Cleaning and Exploratory Data Analysis

+- The image files were downloaded from our S3 bucket into our local environment where they were classified into 23 seperate classifications.
+- The images were then displayed an inspected to make sure they were in the proper format.
+- They were then preprocessed and all resized to 224,224 to ensure consistency before being passed into the model.

 ### Data Preprocessing
 * [Jupyter Notebook code for Data Preprocessing](<split_data_mobilenet.ipynb>)